 Remembering and using shortcuts frequently will reduce your work time a lot, esp. for repetitive tasks.
-Following are the most useful shortcuts/hotkeys in Android Studio:
+The following are the most useful shortcuts/hotkeys in Android Studio:

 Editor

-- Alt + Left / Right: Switch to previous / next tab
+- Alt + Left / Right: Switch to the previous/next tab

 - Ctrl + Alt + Left / Right: Reversed version of Alt + Left / Right